awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 **A network access control list \(ACL\) does not allow traffic**
 The network ACL associated with the subnets for your instances must allow inbound traffic on the health check port and outbound traffic on the ephemeral ports \(1024\-65535\)\.
 The network ACL associated with the subnets for your load balancer nodes must allow inbound traffic on the ephemeral ports and outbound traffic on the health check and ephemeral ports\.

-**The instance is in a peered VPC**
-If the peered VPC is in a different region than the load balancer, you can register [Nitro instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) by IP address or instance ID, but you must register non\-Nitro instances by IP address\.
-If the peered VPC is in the same region as the load balancer, you can register Nitro instances by IP address or instance ID, but you cannot register non\-Nitro instances\.

 ## Requests are not routed to targets<a name="requests-not-routed"></a>

 Check for the following: